jxxcarlson/elm-markdown/CONSTRUCTION_NOTES.md

     }
 ```

-### 1.2.4 Hierarchical lists
+### 1.1.6 Hierarchical lists

 Suppose given a value of type `List a`.
 That list is *hierarchical* if there is a function `level: a -> Int` which assigns a non-negative integer to values of type `a`.
 It is *well-formed* if

 - the first element of the list is the unique element of level zero
 - if `x` and `y` are successive elements of the list, then either
-    - `level y = level + 1`
+    - `level y = level x + 1`
     - `level y <= level x`

 An example of a well-formed hierarchical list is given by an *outline*, where the level of an entry is the number of leading spaces divided by three (integer division).
 Consider the outline:

 ```
-Errands
 Groceries
    Eggs
    Bacon
    Bread
 Drycleaning
-    Taekwondo
+Taekwondo: Kids
 ```

 The corresponding hierarchical list is

 ```
-["Errands", "   Groceries", "      Eggs", ... ]
+["Groceries", "   Eggs", ... ]
 ```

 Another example is

 ```
-[(0, "Errands", (1, "Groceries"), (2, "Eggs"), (2, "Bacon"),
+[(1, "Groceries"), (2, "Eggs"), (2, "Bacon"),
- (2, "Bread"), (1, "Drycleaning"), (1, "Taekwondo")]
+ (2, "Bread"), (1, "Drycleaning"), (1, "Taekwondo: Kids")]
 ```

-The level function is `Tuple.first`, so this also a hierarchical list.
+With the level function `Tuple.first`, this list is hierarchical.

-### 1.2.5 Rose trees from hierarchical lists
+### 1.1.7 Rose trees from hierarchical lists

-A rose tree is a tree where the nodes carry a label of type `a` and where a node may have an arbitrary and variable number of children.
+A rose tree is a tree where the nodes carry a label of type `a` and where a node may have an arbitrary number of children.
-From a hierarchical list, one can deduce a rose tree.
-For example, the outline above defines the tree
+From a hierarchical list plus a choice of root node, one can form a rose tree.
+For example, if one chooses the root node to have label "Errands", then one forms the tree.

 ```
                        Errands